ecmwf/anemoi-graphs/docs/graphs/edge_attributes.rst

  Edge direction
 ****************

-The `edge direction` is a 2D vector that represents the direction of the edge.
-This attribute is calculated using the difference between the latitude and longitude coordinates of the source and target nodes.
+The `edge direction` is a 2D vector representing the direction of the edge.
+This attribute is calculated from the difference between the latitude and longitude coordinates of the source and target nodes.

 .. code:: yaml

    edges:
-     - nodes: ...
+     - ...
        edge_builder: ...
        attributes:
          edge_length: